Pantymwyn: Transport

 Townlynx operate the only public bus service in Pantymwyn.
-Route 6, starting from the village and continues onto Mold and Chester.
-The service is very popular in the area, and two brand new easy-access buses have been added to the route to make it easier for the elderly to use the bus.
+Route 6, which starts at the village and continues onto Mold and Chester.

 GHA Coaches provide a student service to Yale College, Wrexham.

 History

-Lead Mining may have begun during roman times, although it wouldn't be until the 1660's, when the price of lead began increasing, that mining began being considered by the local landwoners.
+Lead Mining may have begun during Roman times, although it wouldn't be until the 1660s, when the price of lead began increasing, that mining began being considered by the local landwoners.
 Mining grew with the industrial revolution as technological improvements and demand increased.
 John Taylor, a renowned mining engineer, owned several of the mines between 1823 and 1845, and invested large sums of money into them to build water channels and water pumps.
 The effect these had could be seen in the 7000 tons of lead mined between 1823-45.
 Devil's Gorge, to the west of Pantymwyn, is the result of mining through White Spar.
-Despite the large mining and some success, the mines often lost money, with most minind remaining speculative.
-Beyond 1860 and into the 20th century Tunneling was stopped several times as lead prices fluctuated.
-The Pantybuarth continued to be mined into the 1970's, making it the last lead vein to be mined in Wales.
+Despite the large mining and some success, the mines often lost money, with most mining remaining speculative.
+Beyond 1860 and into the 20th century tunneling was stopped several times as lead prices fluctuated.
+The Pantybuarth continued to be mined into the 1970s, making it the last lead vein to be mined in Wales.

 Limestone quarrying is also carried out in the area, with several quarries being marked on an 1871 map.
 Quarrying has gradually declined in the area, although it does continue.